Ftrejo23/Capstone_Project_WIP/README.md

 ## Problem Statement

 Video games take years of development time and cost anywhere from a few million to well over a hundred million dollars to produce.
 There are plenty of examples of video games that are poorly received and never establish a lasting player base.
 There are a few potential metrics that may determine how a game performs.
-One metric that can determine how a game performs is video game reviews, particularly what users score a game.
+One metric that can determine how a game performs is video game reviews, particularly user scores for a game.
 Using video game reviews from Metacritic I want to create a model that will help us identify the attributes of a video game that will help it get a high average user score.

 ## Project Directory
 ```